 Manual wheelchairs are powered by the user, who propels themselves by pushing on the wheels with their hands.
 They are typically less expensive than electric wheelchairs and require less maintenance.
 However, manual wheelchairs can be more physically demanding, and may not be suitable for individuals with limited upper body strength or mobility.

 Power wheelchairs, on the other hand, are powered by an electric motor and controlled by a joystick or other type of controller.
 They offer more flexibility and independence, as the user does not have to rely on their own physical strength to propel the wheelchair.
-Electric wheelchairs are also more versatile, and can be used indoors and outdoors.
-They also tend to have more advanced features, like power seating, adjustable leg rests and elevating seat, which can make the user more comfortable.
+Electric wheelchairs are also more versatile and can be used indoors and outdoors.
+They also tend to have more advanced features, like power seating, adjustable leg rests, and elevating seats, which can make the user more comfortable.
 However, they are typically more expensive and require more maintenance than manual wheelchairs.

 Here are a few questions to ask